 A glorious two weeks have been based in Rome with a few trips taking us down to Calabria and back and then the other to the coast of San Felice Circeo for a weekend by the beach.
 Along the way we have been discussing the top highlights of Rome.
 To everyones surprise, they have not been the classic attractions.

-Of course whilst in Rome, we did some typical tourist activities like visit the Colosseum, Spanish Steps, Vatican City and Trevi Fountain, however our favourite experiences were those you have to hunt for that aren’t so popular.
+Of course whilst in Rome, we did some typical tourist activities like visit the Colosseum, Spanish Steps, Vatican City and Trevi Fountain, however, our favourite experiences were those you have to hunt for that aren’t so popular.
 Did you know that the average time a family spends in Rome is about 3-4 days?
-So with two weeks up our sleeve we felt we really did see and absorb a lot.
-It meant we could set a slower pace, which was great in that first week when we were all adjusting to jet lag.
+So with two weeks up our sleeve, we felt we really did see and absorb a lot.
+It meant we could set a slower pace, which was great forhigh that first week when we were all adjusting to jet lag.

 Rome is a great city.
 There is so much to see and do.

-So what have been our top 3 highlights of Rome
+So what has been our top 3 highlights of Rome

 Did you know that each region of Italy has its own special signature dishes?
 In Rome, their dishes include: Pasta Armatiricana – a tomato based sauce with guanciale and pecorino cheese.
 Spaghetti Carbonara (the classic bacon, egg and cheese sauce) and Suppli (fried rice balls with differing flavours, usually stuffed with mozzarella inside.
 Bruchetta is also a popular roman appetiser and of course who could forget gelato!
 You can’t go to Italy without experiencing gelato.